 If your listeners find your opponent to in fact be acting calmly, in control, and objectively, you’d be off to a bad start in swindling the opinions of that third party.
 You will become the entertainment which your opponent takes advantage of at your expense.

-You will not seem to be in control, and will come off as reactionary to the things that your adversary does.
+You will not seem to be in control, and will come off as reactive to the things that your adversary does.
 To the ones looking from afar, you will not be perceived as an ideological leader they’d be willing to stand behind.

 You Shouldn’t Be Boring As Brick, Just Less Enraged Than Those You Disagree With